 People want to know what happens if they are not satisfied with your product or how they are allowed to use it.
 Having a return policy shows your potential customers that you are confident in your product.

 If you are selling digital items like I am, then returning the product is not possible.
 Make sure your customers know that and try to assist them with their problems.
-Good customer support means a lot for a small business.
+Good customer support will help a small business grow.

 5. Package & Shipping

 You should pay a lot of attention to the way your items are packaged.
-Forgetting to add an item in the package will make you look unprofessional and you customer might not come back another time.
+Forgetting to add an item to the package will make you look unprofessional and your customer might not come back another time.

 Everyone loves to feel special, so it might be a good idea to include a freebie in your package or a thank you note.